-Two global prizes supported by News-Decoder recognize projects in the UK and U.S. that fight fake news and gun violence while engaging youth in the media.
+Two global prizes supported by News Decoder recognize projects in the UK and U.S. that fight fake news and gun violence.

 A UK not-for-profit promoting media literacy and a U.S. team reporting on gun violence have won global prizes, supported by News-Decoder, that highlight innovative initiatives to engage youth in the news.